Lord of Ultima

-Lord of Ultima was a free-to-play, browser-based, massively multiplayer real-time strategy (MMORTS) video game by Electronic Arts.
+Lord of Ultima is a defunct free-to-play, browser-based, massively multiplayer real-time strategy (MMORTS) video game by Electronic Arts.
 The game started a beta test on April 20, 2010 and was developed by EA Phenomic.
 While it is, technically, part of the Ultima series of games, there was very little actual connection to the other games in the series.

 The game was a 2D strategy game similar to Evony.
 Though the game was nominally free, players could purchase "Funds" for real-world money, providing the game with its revenue stream.
 The "Funds" could be used for three types of enhancements: improved user-interface features through the purchase of "ministers" which reduce micro-management of resources; "artifacts" which provide increased resources and can speed completion of commands; and protection from player attacks.

 The game used pure JavaScript Web technology, and was not based on Adobe Flash, unlike many other browser-based games.

 EA announced that all servers would be turned off on May 12, 2014.
 On March 1, 2014 EA no longer offered support through their official LOU forum.
 User reports suggest most servers had already been turned off as of March 5, 2014 well in advance of the May 12th closure, prompting anger among remaining players who were told days earlier by EA to spend their remaining funds as no refund would be issued.
 A number of websites had urged players to seek refunds via PayPal for recently bought game funds.

 Lord of Ultima shut down on May 12, 2014 at 07:00 UTC.

 Fans of Lord of Ultima supported a KickStarter campaign to recreate the game.
 This Kickstarter campaign was fully funded in just 17 minutes.
 The remake was released as "Crown of the Gods" which focused on emulating the gameplay while using different artwork and lore to avoid copyright infraction.